SCILS Dean, Jorge Reina Schement, writes:

 SCILS functions like a college -- in some universities it would be a college.
 We wanted a name that would reflect all of our disciplines within a growing college or school context.
 Library service, I would contend, is about communicating with library patrons, learning what they need, and helping them fulfill those information, cultural, learning, and entertainment needs.
 If you attended a communication or media studies conference today, you would see that those fields have many of the same issues and needs that librarians have.
 We're all about building knowledge through communication and information.
 Granted, librarians have the additional mission of preserving the culture and other concerns, but you could say journalists have the additional mission of developing the information that is published or broadcast.

-public libraries in Michigan and Minnesota... and then did my doctoral research with librarians and executives in industry.
+I worked as a librarian -- in a high school, in a university, and in public libraries in Michigan and Minnesota... and then did my doctoral research with librarians and executives in industry.
 Personally, I like the designation "Communication and Information" -- it is elegant but much

 more descriptive than the simple "Information" designation that many universities have adopted (Syracuse, Michigan, Washington, etc.).
 Some Library and Information Science Departments are in Schools of Education.
 In our school we work in an interdisciplinary environment, so the name is reflective of our colleagues' disciplines too.
 In fact, we as librarians have expanded our sphere of influence by joining with journalists, public relations people, advertising experts in our school to pursue the ideals of freedom of speech and intellectual freedom -- we share those values across the disciplines.